How to create an out of bound effect in PowerPoint

-It should be smaller than the first one in some sides.
+It should be smaller than the first one on some sides.
 In this example was used the standard shape Rectangle from the Rectangles group.

 5.2.
-Position the second shape in the front of the shape with picture as you prefer.
+Position the second shape in the front of the shape with the picture.

 For this example: